Chrome No Sound? Here’s How To Fix It!

 Another possible reason for this Chrome-no-sound problem is sound is mute on Internet page.
 To set things right:

-- Re-open Chrome and check if you can hear sound from web apps.
+3) Re-launch Chrome and check if you can hear sound from web apps.
 If the problem persists, don’t worry -here’re a few more fixes for you to try.

 Cache and cookies are some temporary data that help speed up webpage loading.
 But too much of them may overload Chrome and cause no sound problem.
 So in order to clear cache and cookies: